MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

   - Control the lifecycle of Google Workspace or Cloud Identity account and Organization resource
 - **Organization admin**:
   - Define IAM policies
-  - Determine the structure the resource hierarchy
+  - Determine the structure of the resource hierarchy
-  - Delegate responsibility for components such as networking, billing and REsource Hierarchy through IAM roles
+  - Delegate responsibility for components such as networking, billing, and Resource Hierarchy through IAM roles
 - Does not include roles for other actions, such as creating folders, org.
 Admin must assign additional roles to their account

 #### 2.03.2.
 Folders